2nd Kraków Grenadier Regiment: History

-Both 1st and 2nd regiments were formed in 1794 after battle of Racławice out of all remaining scythemen who stayed with the insurrect army after the battle.
+Both 1st and 2nd regiments were formed in 1794 after battle of Racławice out of all remaining scythemen who stayed with the insurgent army after the battle.
 Soldiers of the regiments wore rogatywka peaked caps, navy blue jackets with green revers and czechczery or white broadcloth-made trousers.
 The units were equipped with 300 rifles and never reached the planned number of soldiers or unitary look of the uniforms.

 On 16 August 1794, Tadeusz Kościuszko, leader of the uprising, gave the regiment the red banner with They Feed and Defend (Polish: Żywią i Bronią, original spelling: Żywią y Bronią) motto on it.
 Nowadays the banner is associated as a symbol of the Kościuszko Uprising.
 Currently it is kept in Polish Army Museum, Warsaw.